Pakistani children test positive for HIV after blood transfusions

 The Ministry of Health could not be reached for comment.

-Rashid said her organisation was told that at least 10 children had tested positive for HIV last week.
+Rashid said her organization was told that at least 10 children had tested positive for HIV last week.
 She did not know how many children had been tested so far.

-"These children are desperate for blood, they go to multiple centres," said Rashid.
+"These children are desperate for blood, they go to multiple centers," said Rashid.

 Most blood banks in Pakistan are privately operated and the quality, age and price of blood varies widely.